timjedrek/tim-jedrek-v2/README.md

 ## Quick Links

-🎤 If you're interested in booking Tim Jedrek for talks/speaking engagements please take a look at Tim's [speaker bio](https://timjedrek.com/tim-jedrek-speaker-bio.pdf) and [reach out here](https://forms.timjedrek.com/contact).
+🎤 If you're interested in booking Tim Jedrek for talks or speaking engagements please take a look at Tim's [speaker bio](https://timjedrek.com/tim-jedrek-speaker-bio.pdf) and [reach out here](https://forms.timjedrek.com/contact).

 📖 For details about Tim's recently published book on flight school marketing, visit the amazon page for the [Flight School Handbook of Marketing Knowledge](https://a.co/d/fqMeqZY).